 Master of Computer Applications (MCA) is a post-graduate programme of CHRIST (Deemed to be University) and approved by the All India Council of Technical Education (AICTE).
-It is a three-year programme spread over six semesters to bridge the chasm between computer studies and applications bringing within reach of enthusiastic youngsters an excellent group of experienced and dedicated staff and experts, and an enviable infrastructure.
+It is a two-year programme spread over four semesters to bridge the chasm between computer studies and applications bringing within reach of enthusiastic youngsters an excellent group of experienced and dedicated staff and experts, and an enviable infrastructure.

 MCA at CHRIST (Deemed to be University) strives to shape outstanding computer professionals with ethical and human values to reshape nation’s destiny.
 The training programme aims to prepare young minds for the challenging opportunities in the IT industry with a global awareness rooted in the Indian soil, nourished and supported by experts in the field.
 The Department is committed to the motto “Excellence and Service” and this philosophy pervades every aspect of its functioning.

 This programme is conceptualised and designed based on the strong commitment of the department to provide better quality education to the students.
 The principal objectives of this course are to:

 • Encourage effective software development

 • Involve students in innovative research

 • Produce graduates with a two-year professional education in Computer Science with technical, professional, and communications skills.

 PO1: Computational Knowledge : Apply knowledge of computing fundamentals, computing specialisation, mathematics, and domain knowledge appropriate for the computing specialisation to the abstraction and conceptualisation of computing models from defined problems and requirements.

 PO2: Problem Analysis: Identify, formulate, research literature, and solve complex computing problems reaching substantiated conclusions using fundamental principles of mathematics, computing sciences, and relevant domain disciplines.